ManuelBuenAbad/ds_projects/README.md

 - [`02_penguins`](./02_penguins/):	A classification problem with the penguin dataset.
 - [`03_homes`](./03_homes/):		A regression problem with the Ames IA homes dataset.
 - [`04_cds`](./04_cds/):		A classification problem with the CD banking clients dataset.
+- [`05_dsci`](./05_dsci/):		A time series regression problem with the U.S. Drought Monitor's Drought Severity and Coverage Index dataset.